12.5. Calculating the SVD with Unitary Transformations¶

 % [U,S,V] = SVDFRANCIS(J) returns the SVD factors.
 U and V are

 % orthogonal.
-S is diagonal with the singular values on the diagonal.
+S is diagonal.

 % S = SVDFRANCIS(J) returns the singular values.